Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Administration/README.md

 ```

 ## Troubleshooting
-All User token service operations will throw a [RequestFailedException][RequestFailedException] on failure.
+All User token service operations will throw a RequestFailedException on failure.

 ```C# Snippet:CommunicationIdentityClient_Troubleshooting
 // Get a connection string to our Azure Communication resource.